hoaikhanhnguyen/VueMonsterSlayer/README.md

 "# VueMonsterSlayer"
-"# An RPG mini game using Vue"
+"# An RPG mini game using basic Vue.js"